colinmollenhour/Cm_Cache_Backend_Redis/README.md

  - Enable persistent connections.
 Make sure that if you have multiple configurations connecting the persistent string is unique for each configuration so that "select" commands don't cause conflicts.
  - Increase your server's `lua-time-limit` if you are getting "BUSY" errors.
-This setting can also cause Redis Sentinel to invoke failovers when you would probably prefer to let the Lua script finish and have clients wait a little longer.
+This setting can also cause Redis Sentinel to invoke fail-overs when you would probably prefer to let the Lua script finish and have clients wait a little longer.
- - Use the `stats.php` script to inspect your cache to find oversized or wasteful cache tags.
+ - Use the `stats.php` script to inspect your cache to find over-sized or wasteful cache tags.

 ### Example Garbage Collection Script (Magento)